abpio/abp-commercial-docs/en/abp-framework-vs-abp-commercial.md

 ![abp-basic-theme](images/abp-basic-theme.png)

 [The Lepton Theme](https://commercial.abp.io/themes) is a commercial theme development by the ABP Framework Core Team.
-It is 100% bootstrap compatible, lightweight and powerful theme with multiple color styles and layout options.
+It is 100% Bootstrap compatible, lightweight and powerful with multiple color styles and layout options.

-Example screenshot from the user management page:
+A screenshot from the user management page of Lepton Theme:

 ![lepton-theme-users-page](images/lepton-theme-users-page.png)